inversion-api/inversion-quickstart-spring-boot/README.md

 [GitHub template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository).

 If you are going to build your Api with configuration not code, you can use everything almost exactly as it is.
-Just add your config one or more "inversion.properties" files and modify any Spring Boot settings in "application.properties" if necessary.
+Just add your "beanName.property=value" config to the Spring Boot application.properties file or to any of the places/files Inversion looks for configuration.
+There should be no difference between adding your config to a Spring Boot context configuration file or an Inversion native properties file.

-If you want to wire up your Api in Java/Spring Boot, you will want to take a look at OptionalSpringConfig.java as an example and probably rename/repackage both OptionalSpringConfig.java and SpringBootQuickstartMain.java to fit your needs.
+If you want to wire up your Api in Java/Spring Boot, you will want to take a look at SpringConfiguration.java as an example and probably repackage both SpringConfiguration.java and Main.java to fit your needs.

-Finally, check out the comments in the build.gradle to see all of the different ways you can include the Inversion project dependencies in your own project.
+Finally, check out the comments in the build.gradle to see the different ways you can include the Inversion project dependencies in your own project.